MarkusDuskanich/MTCG/Protocol.md

 1.12.2021 4h finished dal rework
-1.12.2021 2h refactoring and attributes for models 4.12.2021 3h added endpoints for sessions and packages + integration tests
+1.12.2021 2h refactoring and attributes for models 4.12.2021 3h added endpoints for sessions and packages + integration tests 5.12.2021 4h added enpoints up to battle and integration test